Gdlv/trackJR/README.md

 ``` r
 Library(trackJR)
 ```
-As you can see in the R console, there are few points to remember. *see troubleshoting points*.
+As you can see in the R console, there are few points to remember. *see troubleshooting points*.
 The first step to start using the package is to tell R where is Julia binary file.
-After that, you could just start using and load [Julia] functions by *firstJulia* function.
-This function initalize the conection between [Julia] and [R] and write the image proccesing functions.
+After that, you could just start using and load [Julia]() functions by `firstJulia` function.
+This function initialize the connection between [Julia]() and [R]() and write the image processing functions.
 This step, also install packages for Julia, so it could take few minutes.
 ``` r
 options(JULIA_HOME = "the folder that contains julia binary")
 firstJulia()
 ```
+# 1) Take the data!
-1) Now we can use the *trackJR* function.
+Now we can use the `trackJR` function.
 This function use three arguments, the path to video file to track the insect, the frame per seconds you want and the time to stop tracking.
 The output is a `data.frame` with three column (frame, X and Y).
 ``` r
 vid<-"C:/Users/video001.mp4"
 dataT<-trackJR(vid,timestop="00:02:00")
 ```
-Also, if you have a dir with video files, you would use the *trackJR_Batch* function for batch processing and take the output as `list` object.
+Also, if you have a dir with video files, you would use the `trackJR_Batch` function for batch processing and take the output as `list` object.
 This `list` have the video name with the three column (frame, X and Y).
 Be careful to write the path to the directory without last bar (`/`)
 ``` r
 vidDir<-"C:/Users/the50videos"
 dataDir<-trackJR_Batch(vidDir,timestop="00:02:00")
 ```
+# 2) Explore and plot the data!
-2) You can use a set of function to work and analize the tracked insect path.
-First you should solve some points in troubles (if they are).
+You can use a set of functions to manage and analyze the tracked insect path.
+You could solve some points in troubles (if there are).
 So, graphical explore the points in a ggplot plot.
+The `trackJR_ggplot` function use the first frame of your video to plot the data.
+If the data is explored, you can find that the *Y-axes* is negative.
+The video tracking set (0,0) coordinates at left-top.

 ``` r
 graf<-trackJR_ggplot(mypathDirandFile,dataT)